 While the shape of conventional T-shaped IUDs is designed to retain the IUD in the uterus, significant variation in the shape and size of uteruses can result in problems.

 Conventional IUDs often do not fit well and are commonly expelled from the uterus or displaced within it.

 This is particularly the case for conventional IUDs inserted immediately after a cesarean section when the uterus is significantly larger than normal and before it gets back to its original size.

 These factors underscore the benefit that a frameless design has over a standard T-shaped IUD in adapting to the shape, size and changes of a uterus.

-Gyn-CS meets the needs of casarean section women.
+Gyn-CS meets the needs of women who have undergone a caesarean section.
 It consists of a medical nylon suture, on which, depending on the model, 4-6 copper tubes are strung.
 At the upper end there is a small, prefabricated knot, which serves to attach it in the uterine fundus.
 This design allows for a perfect fit and adapts to the changes and movement of the uterus.
 The attachment in the upper muscle also prevents displacement or expulsion.

 Another difference to most conventional IUDs inserted after caesarean delivery and childbirth is their long-term efficacy.
 GYN-CS 10 can remain in place for a full 10 years and be an attractive alternative to sterilization.